StuyPulse/NewbieBot/README.md

 Solenoids are electronic components that control the air pressure in a piston, causing it to extend or retract.

-There are two types of solenoids: normal solenoids and double solenoids. <b>Double</b> solenoids can force the piston to be extended and retracted. <b>Normal</b> solenoids can force the piston to extend, but when the retract they don't force the piston to stay retracted.
+There are two types of solenoids: normal solenoids and double solenoids. <b>Double</b> solenoids can force the piston to be extended, retracted, or do nothing. <b>Normal</b> solenoids can only force the solenoid to be extended or retracted.

 ![piston](images/piston.webp)